Albuquerque Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of Visa Waiver Program countries can enter for tourism or business without a visa
+Citizens of countries in the U.S. Visa Waiver Program may enter without a visa for tourism or business

 Includes

-United Kingdom Germany France Italy Spain Netherlands Australia Japan South Korea Sweden Norway Denmark Finland Switzerland Austria Belgium Ireland Portugal Singapore New Zealand
+United Kingdom Germany France Italy Spain Netherlands Australia New Zealand Japan South Korea Singapore Chile

-Must obtain ESTA authorization online before travel.
-Passport must be electronic with machine-readable zone.
+Must obtain ESTA authorization before travel.
+Passport must be e-passport with chip.

 Electronic Travel Authorization (ESTA)